Consumer protection notification and DOT airline complaint systems need improvement.

-Passengers can get compensation for denied boarding, for loss/damage/delay of checked baggage, and some international delays under DOT, EU, and Montreal Convention rules.
+Passengers can get compensation for denied boarding, loss/damage/delay of checked baggage, and international delays under DOT, EU, and Montreal Convention rules.

 Must DOT inform passengers of their rights?
 Consumer groups have taken DOT to court to find out.

-The current court case focuses on notification of international rights.
+The current court case focuses on the notification of international rights.
 Few US fliers know about the Montreal Convention rules.
-The Montreal Convention, a treaty governing international air travel, guarantees passenger compensation on a quasi-no fault basis.
+The Montreal Convention, a treaty governing international air travel, guarantees passenger compensation on a quasi-no-fault basis.
 It covers events such as flight delays, death, injury, and baggage loss or damage.
 According to Article 3 of the treaty, the airlines must provide adequate notice that passengers may be entitled to compensation for flight delays.
-Montreal Convention delay compensation can be as much as $6,450.
+Montreal Convention delay compensation can be about $6,000.

-DOT does not clearly outline the international rules put in place by the Montreal Convention and it does not provide an overview of the current EU rules that affect flights between the USA and the European Union (EU).
-The Department does not inform passengers about their rights to about $700 for flight delays of three hours or more when flying from EU to the USA on all flights.
-And, it does not outline the fact that all flights from the USA to the EU have the same compensation rules for European airlines.
+DOT does not clearly outline the international rules put in place by the Montreal Convention.
+It does not provide an overview of the current EU rules that affect flights between the USA and the European Union (EU).
+The Department does not inform passengers about their rights to about $600 for flight delays of three hours or more when flying from EU to the USA on all flights.
+And it does not outline that all flights from the USA to the EU have the same compensation rules for European airlines.

 The DOT complaint system works but can be improved.

 The biggest improvement would be to let the flying public know that DOT has a complaint system.
 Most complaints are filed directly with the airlines.
 This prevents DOT from collecting data about complaint filings.
-It is estimated that DOT complaints pale in comparison to those filed with the airlines.
-Airline complaints number about 10 times more than those filed with DOT.
+DOT complaints are estimated to pale compared to those filed with the airlines.
+Airline complaints number about ten times more than those filed with DOT.

 Amazingly, DOT encourages passengers to file complaints with airlines.
-DOT later claims that they did not receive enough direct complaints to take any rulemaking actions.
+DOT later claims they did not receive enough direct complaints to take rulemaking actions.
 A basic rule change needed is that airlines share all complaints with DOT.
 Or, DOT needs to make an effort to collect as many complaints as possible.